podium-lib/context/README.md

 ### Processing

-There is a `.process()` method which takes a [HttpIncoming] object and runs it through all registered parsers in paralell.
+There is a `.process()` method which takes an [HttpIncoming] object and then runs it through all registered parsers in parallel.

-The result of each parser is stored as an object on `.context` on the passed in `HttpIncoming` object.
-The object stored on `.context` is "HTTP header like" and can be serialized into headers on an HTTP request to a Podlet.
+The result of each parser is stored in an object which is set on the `.context` property of the [HttpIncoming] object.
+This object is "HTTP header like" and can be serialized into headers on an HTTP request to a Podlet.

 ### Serializing / deserializing